nathsagar96/zenith/README.md

 - Check database connection settings
 - Verify all required environment variables are set

+## Setting Up Test Data

+The application includes a data initializer that sets up default test data for development and testing purposes.
+This includes:

+- Default categories (Technology, Lifestyle, Travel)
+- Common tags (Java, Spring, Travel, Lifestyle)
+- Test users with different roles (admin and regular users)
+- Sample blog posts in various states (draft, published, archived)
+- Comments with different statuses (approved, pending, spam, archived)

+To use this test data, simply run the application normally.
+The data initializer is configured to run automatically on application startup.

+The test data configuration is located in [`DataInitializer.java`](src/main/java/com/zenith/configs/DataInitializer.java).

 ## Building Docker Image

 Spring Boot 3.5 provides default support for building Docker images using buildpacks.
 This allows you to easily containerize your application without writing a Dockerfile.